Despite the game almost being two months old, there is still untold excitement surrounding FIFA 20.

-The game comes with boosts to Ultimate Team and a new Volta mode, but for some, classic 11 vs 11 remains the favourite.
+The game seems to have found a new level when it comes to Ultimate Team, while Volta mode offers a freshness FIFA has been missing for a while.
+But, for some, classic 11 vs 11 remains the favourite.
 Whether that’s in Kick Off against friends, online in Seasons or starting a Career Mode, there’s no better way to experience the realness of FIFA 20.

 But, choosing the right team to suit your particular style can be a laborious task, so we at Squawka have tried to make it a bit simpler for you.